-David Gerber, M.D. is an Assistant Professor of Internal Medicine within the Hematology Oncology Division at UT Southwestern Medical Center.
+David Gerber, M.D. is a faculty member within the Hematology Oncology Division at UT Southwestern Medical Center.
 Within the Harold C. Simmons Comprehensive Cancer Center at UT Southwestern, he serves as Associate Director for Clinical Research and as Co-leader of the Experimental Therapeutics Program.
 Dr. Gerber graduated cum laude from Yale University in New Haven, Connecticut, and his medical degree was obtained through Cornell University Medical College, New York, New York.
 His internship and residency in Internal Medicine were completed at UT Southwestern Medical Center in Dallas, Texas with his fellowship in medical oncology at Johns Hopkins University School of Medicine in Baltimore, Maryland.
 Dr. Gerber is board certified in Internal Medicine and Medical Oncology and holds medical licenses in both Texas and Maryland.

 Dr. Gerber is genuinely interested in Lung cancer and is highly active in his research pertaining to Lung cancer, including clinical trials.
 His research has generated over 130 publications that he has authored or co-authored, including articles, abstracts, book chapters, books reviews and invited manuscripts.
 His studies have contributed to invitations to lecture both nationally and internationally.

 Dr. Gerber not only serves on a number of committees at UT Southwestern Medical Center, but he is also an active participant for the Lung Cancer Education Committee of the American Society of Clinical Oncology (ASCO) and the Career Development Committee with the International Association for the Study of Lung Cancer (IASLC).
 He serves on the editorial board of the Journal of Clinical Oncology.
 He has served on grant review committees for ASCO and the Department of Defense.
 Dr. Gerber holds memberships to several professional societies, and has been honored with numerous awards to include Best Doctors in Dallas, D Magazine, for the last two years.

 - Medical School